perslab/CELLECT/README.md

 ## How does CELLECT work?

 CELLECT quantifies the association between common polygenetic GWAS signal (heritability) and cell-type expression specificity (ES) of genes using established genetic prioritization models such as LDSC (Hilary Kiyo Finucane et al., 2015) and MAGMA covariate analysis (Skene et al., 2018).
+The output of CELLECT is a list of prioritized etiologic cell-types for a given human complex disease or trait.

 CELLECT takes as input GWAS data and cell-type expression specificity estimates.
 In order to compute robust estimates of ES, we developed the computational method called **CELLEX** (**CELL**-type **EX**pression-specificity).
 CELLEX is built on the observation that different ES metrics provide complementary cell-type expression specific profiles.
 Our method incorporates a ‘wisdom of the crowd’ approach by integrating multiple ES metrics to obtain improved robustness and a more expressive ES measure that captures multiple aspects of expression specificity.
 CELLEX can be found [here](https://github.com/perslab/CELLEX).